uinix-js/uinix-theme/readme.md

 }
 ```

-> **Note:** Style rules encourages modeling styles as a function of state, and improves composition and testing strategies.
+> **Note:** This allows us to express styles as a simple functions of state, providing strategies for composition and testing.

-### Rendering responsive styles
+### Render responsive styles

 Responsive styles are easily supported by configuring the theme renderer appropriately.